grill-lab/TaskMAD/gcp_deployment/README.md

 ## CORS configuration

-For the recipe JSON file (the `recipe_url` configuration value) to be loaded in the `chat` webapp, the hosting server needs to be configured to allow the file to be accessed from the location where the webapp is hosted.
+For the topic JSON file (the `topic_url` configuration value) to be loaded in the `chat` webapp, the hosting server needs to be configured to allow the file to be accessed from the location where the webapp is hosted.
 The mechanism used to allow/disallow cross-domain HTTP requests like this is called [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

 A simple way of hosting the JSON file with a public URL is to put it into a GCP storage bucket and make the file public.
 However in this case you need to set the CORS configuration for the bucket to allow the request.
 You can do this by running the command:
 ```